Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 Slurry Pumps

-DAE Pumps manufactures a large selection of industry-best slurry pumps and sludge pumps for a variety of industries and applications.
+DAE Pumps manufactures a large selection of industry-best centrifugal slurry pumps and sludge pumps for a variety of industries and applications, including iron ore processing.
 With the latest technology in slurry pump design, the DAE Pumps slurry pump selection is available in different types, sizes, speeds, metals, and solids handling capabilities.
 Our slurry pump selection moves a huge variety of liquids with suspended solids mixtures and non-suspended solids.
-We provide high-quality industrial slurry pumps to mining, agriculture, food processing, waste treatment, and multiple other industries.
+We provide high-quality industrial slurry pumps to mining, agriculture, food processing, waste treatment, iron ore mining, and multiple other industries where pumping slurries effectively is critical.

-The slurry is a denser material than water and the particle sizes can range from as small as a micron to as large as a couple of inches.
-The type of slurry determines the type of slurry pump.
-Some industrial slurry pumps use high horsepower to move large amounts of material as fast as possible.
-However, other slurries require more gentle handling of the material and the pump to move at slower speeds.
+A slurry is a denser material than water and the particle sizes can range from as small as a micron to as large as a couple of inches.
+The type of slurry determines the type of slurry pump, which is usually quite different than a standard centrifugal pump.
+Some industrial slurry pumps use high horsepower for slurry pumping to move large amounts of material as fast as possible.
+However, other slurry pumping applications require more gentle handling of the material and for the pump to provide constant and uniform delivery.

 DAE Pumps has a large selection of slurry pumps and sludge pumps.
-We offer a variety of centrifugal pump and positive displacement pump types.
-Our sludge and slurry pumps provide a great advantage over other pumps with our rugged design, ease of maintenance, and excellent performance in harsh applications.
+We offer a variety of centrifugal pump and positive displacement pump types that excel with providing reliable operation while pumping abrasive slurries.
+Slurry pump components are specifically designed to resist abrasion and are manufactured from abrasion and corrosion-resistant materials to withstand harsh operating conditions.
+Common wear parts, such as impellers and liners, are often made from rubber due to its high abrasion resistance and suitability for handling various slurry chemistries.
+Our sludge and slurry pumps provide a great advantage over other pumps because of their rugged design, ease of maintenance, and excellent performance in harsh slurry pumping applications.
+These design choices help extend the operational life of the pump, ensuring long-term durability and reliability.
 Because of this, DAE Pumps slurry pumps are used for mining, dredging, minerals processing, ash pumping, wastewater treatment, food processing, chemical, oil & gas refining, and an extensive list of other applications.
 Our pumps ensure the reliability these applications need.

 DAE Pumps Gala 1000 Lobe Pumps